paxosglobal/paxos-token-contracts/README.md

 ### ABI and Addresses

-The contract abi is in `PaxosToken.abi`, which is the imlementation contract abi.
+The contract abi is in `PaxosToken.abi`, which is the implementation contract abi.

 Interaction with token is done at the address of the proxy.
 Deployed token addresses can be found in the [Paxos docs](https://docs.paxos.com/stablecoin).